busstoptaktik/geodesy/ruminations/002-rumination.md

 - 2023-06-06: A number of minor corrections + note that since last registered update on 2022-05-08. a large number of new operators have been included and described
+- 2023-07-09: dm and dms liberated from their NMEA overlord